dg1223/technology-progress-radar/README.md

 # Emerging Technologies Radar

 This is a Gartner influenced [emerging technologies radar](https://blogs.gartner.com/tuong-nguyen/2020/12/07/gartner-launches-emerging-technologies-radar-2021/) that tracks the progress of emerging technology research in an organization.
-It is a sample of the radar that we use at the IT branch at Canada Revenue Agency.
+It is a sample* of the radar that we use at the IT branch at Canada Revenue Agency (CRA).

 The canvas below and all of its contents have been automatically generated from a single spreadsheet.
-The technology names are automatically placed on the canvas without* hard coding any of their coordinates.
+The technology names are automatically placed on the canvas without** hard coding any of their coordinates.

 This is a work in progress.
 Below are the next steps:
 1. Add activity icons to each technology to track activity/deliverable level progress